not1tophat/idk/README.md

-# Fobe Website
+# idk16

-the whole idk16 website
+some of the idk16 website
-go use it
-## ligma balls